 Meaning of Atmanirbhar Bharat Abhiyan

-- In his speech, the Prime Minister observed that to fulfil the dream of making the 21st century India’s, the way forward is through ensuring that the country becomes self-reliant.
+In his speech, the Prime Minister observed that to fulfill the dream of making 21st-century India, the way forward is through ensuring that the country becomes self-reliant.

 Significance of Atmanirbhar Bharat Abhiyan